 Alternatively you can just decide to fill out the survey if you do not want to go shopping and want me to do all the work.
 However, whatever level of work and risk you choose, it is still important to at least skim through this essay and get the entrance key.
 This 2-word key, “LATEX HYBRID” is a code that is the answer to the last question on the Survey that makes the results go live in my computer.
 The Survey and my “virtual shopping” is free but the two-word entrance key is necessary.
 The entrance key will be repeated later.

 Mattress shopping does not have to be traumatic for you.
 All anxiety should be gone if you ask me to “virtually shop” for you, but you might actually semi-enjoy jousting with RSA’s drooling on your credit cards, after reading this preachy lecture, but you will have to actually read the whole thing.
 There are all kinds of people in this world including this writer that actually likes to do what most people hate.
 I have been told that the major reasons for my odd avocation is because I really am good at it, and I really like people.
 I hate to boast, but I am really good.
-But not completely sure after the last two years of politics if I still like people.
+But not completely sure when I watch the nightly news if I still like people.

 The reason that you need so much time is that if you are serious about finding a comfortable mattress, you have to spend at least 20-25 minutes quietly lying in one position waiting for the memory foam start to slump.
 You should wear as little clothing as possible for the actual testing.
 Comfortable and loose and no more than a layer between you and the mattress.
 If you can bring a pillow from home, you do not have to put your head on one that countless shoppers have used.
 Fortunately, this procedure, when well done, will get you a mattress that you well may be happy with for three or four years.
 Typical life expectancy for big-brands these days.
 One version of the “Black” Beautyrest line, the ones with token latex, will last around seven or eight years.
 A specific Aireloom, the only one I recommend at Macy’s should be good for at least ten years.
 The recommendation will be available in the next essay, MARSHALL, PLEASE HELP ME.
 Always bring a pen and paper to record brand names and numbers.
 Do not trust your memory.

 Haggling is always expected in sleep shops like Mattress Firm.
 Start off by offering about half.
 This is too little, but it gets the ball rolling.
 The only thing for sure is that the salesperson (RSA) has a lot of leeway but when you pay less, he/she makes less.
 Some sleep shops allegedly actually have negative commissions.
 They will let the salesperson write a sale even below cost to keep a sale away from competition, but the RSA gets dollars deducted instead of added to the commission check.
 Haggling is not expected or very welcome in department stores but not unheard of.
 If you are in a major branch, one where the buyer works, you can ask the RSA to find the buyer.
 If he or she appears and you are buying a high priced mattress, or outfitting a whole house, it never hurts to try to chisel.
 You might get a little something off and it costs nothing to ask.
 Haggling is just about out of the question if you are buying at a factory and already getting a bargain.
-Some factories have clearance centers and you have a bit of a chance with discontinued or damaged goods.
+Some stores have clearance centers and you have a bit of a chance with discontinued or damaged goods.
 Just remember, at any sleep shop, the “mattress professional” haggles every working day, knows his boundaries, and expects to win.
-Winning is making the sale and still getting some kind of commission.
+Winning is making the sale and still getting paid some kind of commission.
+It is always based on how close they can keep you to the original “ask” on the price tag.
 You definitely cannot haggle in a big-box store like Costco, but you might in get a little bit knocked off the price in one of the huge furniture superstores that are opening around the nation.

 You may want to do as I do and “question everything” If someone tells you something that is not easily understood or verifiable, you should not rely on it.
 Just say, “I don’t understand!” if you don’t understand.
 Don’t worry about the salesperson’s feelings.
 He isn’t worried about your feelings, only your available credit card balance.
 RSA’s, are paid a percentage cut of each sale.
 No sale=no pay.
 Mattresses that have higher profits pay higher sales commissions.
 Low price mattresses pay only a percent or two, and high priced, often off-brands, can pay twelve or fifteen percent.
 It is all about making money, not how well you can expect to sleep.
 Sales commissions and bonuses on individual mattresses vary with profitability and are used to urge a salesperson into pushing the most profitable items for the store.
 When an RSA seems to be “pushing” towards a particular brand or mattress, it is usually a giveaway that he or she is paid more for selling that “push” item.